mikhail-angelov/badge-maker/README.md

 - Export the canvas as a PNG file
 - Persistent storage using IndexedDB
 - Zoom in and out using mouse wheel
+- Align and justify multiple selected objects
+- Move objects to front or back
+- Select font family for text objects

 ## Installation